Technologicat/unpythonic/README.md

 ## Notes

 The main design consideration in this package is to not need `inspect`, keeping these modules simple and robust.
+The sole exception is the ``arity`` module, which could not work without `inspect`.

 Since we **don't** depend on [MacroPy](https://github.com/azazel75/macropy), we provide run-of-the-mill functions and classes, not actual syntactic forms.